Yummyfudge/medparswell/docs/llama-cpp-help_output.md

-         --prompt-cache-ro        if specified, uses the prompt cache but does not update it -r,    --reverse-prompt PROMPT  halt generation at PROMPT, return control in interactive mode can be specified more than once for multiple prompts -sp,   --special                special tokens output enabled (default: false) -cnv,  --conversation           run in conversation mode, does not print special tokens and suffix/prefix if suffix/prefix are not specified, default chat template will be used (default: false)
+         --prompt-cache-ro        if specified, uses the prompt cache but does not update it -r,    --reverse-prompt PROMPT  halt generation at PROMPT, return control in interactive mode can be specified more than once for multiple prompts -sp,   --special                special tokens output active (default: false) -cnv,  --conversation           run in conversation mode, does not print special tokens and suffix/prefix if suffix/prefix are not specified, default chat template will be used (default: false)